department-of-veterans-affairs/va.gov-team/teams/vsp/teams/contact-center/research/Q2-2022/VA_Caller/research-plan.md

 ### Outcome
 How will this research advance your product to the next phase in the design process?
 What will you do with your learnings?
-  · This research will advance our user journey documentation for veterans callers using Tier 1 and 2 call centers.
+  · This research will advance our user journey documentation for veterans callers using Tier 1 and 2 call centers. *Provide potential recommendations for improvements to the support user journey as it relates to resolving VA.gov issues and blockers.*

 ### Research questions
 Consider bucketing research questions under research goals.
-For each question, think about:
+For each question, think about: *I think these questions might be a bit too broad but overall are in the right direction.*

 For Veterans
- · For your primary VA needs, what steps do you take to reach a VA offical and/or call center?
+ · ~~For your primary VA needs~~ When you encounter an problem on VA.gov, what steps do you take to contact the VA about your issue ~~reach a VA offical and/or call center?~~

  · What have been blockers/ difficulties in getting services through your VA call center?